kuprel/min-dalle/README.md

 display(image)
 ```
 <img src="https://github.com/kuprel/min-dalle/raw/main/examples/dali_walle.jpg" alt="min-dalle" width="300"/>

-Use a positive `seed` for reproducible results.
-Higher values for `log2_supercondition_factor` result in better agreement with the text but a narrower variety of generated images.

 If the model is being used interactively (e.g. in a notebook) `generate_image_stream` can be used to generate a stream of images as it the model is decoding.
 The detokenizer adds a slight delay for each intermediate image.
 Setting `log2_mid_count` to 3 results in a total of `2 ** 3 = 8` generated images.
 The only valid values for `log2_mid_count` are 0, 1, 2, 3, 4.